jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 	The next tool is TERATERM.EXE : http://logmett.com/index.php?/products/teraterm.html.

-	As scite is my editor, this github repository is fully configured for scite users. download the single file executable called sc1 (not the full download) : http://www.scintilla.org/SciTEDownload.html, then save it as \prog\wscite\scite.exe.
+	As scite is my editor, this github repository is fully configured for scite users. download the single file executable called sc1 (not the full download! ) : http://www.scintilla.org/SciTEDownload.html, then save it as \prog\wscite\scite.exe.

 	download GEMA preprocessor : https://sourceforge.net/projects/gema/files/gema/gema-1.4-RC/